ACCESS-NRI/CMIP7-Hackathon/docs/VSCode_setup_guide.md

 module load esmvaltool [then press ENTER/RETURN]
 ```

-To set up the Hackathon environment (check project membership, mount required storage, created working folders and clone the Hackathon Github repository), please enter the following command in the terminal from any directory:
+To set up the Hackathon environment (check project membership, mount required storage, create working folders, clone the Hackathon Github repository), please enter the following command in the terminal from any directory:
 ```
 check_hackathon [then press ENTER/RETURN]
 ```
-You will see a range of checks and processes print to the screen.
+You will see a range of checks and processes print to the screen, which may take up to 1 minute to complete.
 Once you see the "YOU ARE ALL SET!!!" message, everything is setup and ready to go.
 <br><br>
 This process also creates and runs a PBS job on Gadi for each of the Hackathon example ESMValTool recipes.
 To check the status of these jobs enter the following into the terminal - where [username] is your NCI account username.
 ```